 Riding on a float in the Chicago Pride Parade is a core memory.
 It was beautiful to sing along with thousands of strangers in unison as we celebrated the LGBTQ+ community.
 The free parade starts at 11 a.m. at North Broadway Avenue and West Montrose Avenue in Northhalsted and heads south, to West Diversey Parkway and North Sheridan Road in Lincoln Park.
 It’s one of the world’s biggest Pride parades, so expect a crowd and join in the fun!

 Seeing a concert in Millennium Park with the city skyline around you while Chicagoans dance is a peak summer experience—and it’s free.
-Don’t miss LA-based violinist and singer-songwriter Sudan Archives close out the month.
+Don’t miss artists like Arrested Development, Sheila E., Patrice Rushen, and the Budos Band take the stage this summer.

 Visiting Chicago in June FAQ